 My road bike came with barrel adjusters that screwed into these cable stops welded to the frame.
 The barrel adjusters broke off long ago, leaving the cables prone to abrasion, not to mention ugly.

 These new adapters don’t include adjustment, but they do help prevent cable damage.
-Later, I’ll add some inline barrel adjusters to the bit of housing between the shifters and the cable stops to restore the adjustability.
+I’ll add some inline barrel adjusters later.

 Jar Lid Keepers

 These addressed an obvious problem in the kitchen.
-There’s not much else to say about them, other than that the design is parametric, so they can be scaled to any size and number of jar lids.
-Thingiverse link: thingiverse.com/thing:4642120.
+There’s not much else to say about them, other than that the design is parametric, so they can be scaled to any size and number of jar lids. thingiverse.com/thing:4642120

 Trunk Divider Clips